sci-visus/OpenVisus/Executable/mod_visus/README.atlantis.md

 sudo /usr/sbin/a2enmod  headers
 sudo /usr/sbin/a2enmod  visus

-# CHECK THIS OUTPUT (!) just to be sure APACHE_MODULES has been changed
+# CHECK THIS OUTPUT (!) just to be sure APACHE_MODULES has been changed and contains headers and visus
 grep visus /etc/sysconfig/apache2
 ```

 Replace `/etc/apache2/default-server.conf` file:
 (NOTE: I'm having problems with IncludeOptional virtual hosts, so I'm replacing the main default-server file)